Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-09.md

 **Get Image data**

-The data array holds data images at many sizes and formats.
+The data array holds data images in many sizes and formats.
 You will get the object for: 'fixed_height_small'.

 ```JS
 function handleData(json) {